cherylyli/100-days-of-algorithms/README.md

 # 100-days-of-algorithms

 ### Day 0:
-1. Stock Maximize - given a list of prices for stock prize on consecutive days, you can either buy one stock or sell as many stocks or do nothing on each day; return the max money you can make. https://www.hackerrank.com/challenges/stockmax
+1. Stock Maximize - given a list of prices for stock price on consecutive days, you can either buy one stock or sell as many stocks or do nothing on each day; return the max money you can make. https://www.hackerrank.com/challenges/stockmax

 2. Binary Tree Paths - given a binary tree, return array of all tree paths.